joshukraine/ofreport.com/content/drafts/2009-05-21-abs-from-nikkis-point-of-view.md

 ---
 title: "ABS from Nikki's Point of View"
 date: "2009-05-21 12:51:20"
+author: "Kelsie Steele"
+preview: >
+  "Nikki" is what we have affectionately dubbed our Nikon D40 camera.
+Every Tuesday, she goes with us to English Club and Bible study to help document the evening's events.
+The following are a few of her shots from recent weeks.
 tags:
 - abs
 - bible study
 - english club
 - ministry
 - photos
-author: "Kelsie Steele"

 ---

 "Nikki" is what we have affectionately dubbed our Nikon D40 camera.
 Every Tuesday, she goes with us to English Club and Bible study to help document the evening's events.
 The following are a few of her shots from recent weeks.
-READMORE

 God is continuing to bless this ministry--we are building good friendships and people are hearing the gospel preached.
 Please continue to pray that those who are coming would repent and believe in Christ!